 Like most brokers, I spend a good part of the summer meeting with my clients to start mapping out a plan for their Q4 open enrollment.
-And after doing this for more than 19 years, I’ve come up with a little checklist of to-dos that helps me make sure these client planning meetings are as helpful, productive, and stress-free as possible.
+And after doing this for more than two decades, I’ve come up with a checklist of to-dos that helps me make sure these client planning meetings are as helpful, productive, and stress-free as possible.
 Here it is:

-A month or so before we meet, I like to send out an employee survey to my clients that I encourage them to ask their workforce to fill out.
-The survey asks a variety of questions about employees’ satisfaction with their benefits and the communication the company provides around those benefits.
+A month or so before we meet, I send my clients an employee engagement survey that I encourage them to ask their workforce to fill out.
+The survey asks a variety of questions about employees’ satisfaction with their benefits, and the communication the company provides around those benefits.

 Usually, we make the meeting two hours long.
 That’s enough time to get through everything without it feeling super-taxing.
-Food-wise, we obviously cover that cost, and I usually throw out a couple possibilities, but ask them if there’s anything they like, and we do that.
+We cover the cost of lunch, either through catering or an offer to provide delivery if you’re planning a remote meeting.
 And sometimes, I bring a case of Bud Light and some noisemakers.
 Just kidding. 🙂

 What to Do a Few Days Before the Meeting:

-- We ask the HR team to voice any concerns/ questions right off the bat…i.e. start by listening (I think this is really important, btw…)
+- Ask the HR team to voice any concerns/ questions right off the bat.
+In other words, start by listening, not talking.

-- Then: Quick recap of what we learned from last year’s OE (presumably, you would have covered this already earlier in the year, so this would be touching on the highlights from that discussion)
+- Quick recap of what we learned from last year’s open enrollment (presumably, you would have covered this already earlier in the year, so this would be touching on the highlights from that discussion)

 - Results of claims review and what it means

-- NOTE: Depending on findings, this may lead to discussions of whether a self-funded plan is a good idea; or if there are a lot of claims that a strong wellness program could help curtail, we might touch on that
+- Depending on findings, this may lead to discussions of whether a self-funded plan is a good idea; or if there are a lot of claims that a strong wellness program could help curtail, we might touch on that.

-- Highlighting new products we think they may benefit from
+- Highlight new products or technology we think they may benefit from

 - Optional: A brief run-down on how any upcoming legislation will affect coverage